SumiSastri/dev-blogs/docs/auth/how-does-auth-work.md

 In the 1990s, Web 1.0 -   (Hyper Text Markup Language), CSS (Cascading Style Sheets) and XML (extensible mark-up language) were programming languages used to share documents over the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or the Web.
 While  HTML (Hyper Text Markup Language) defined text blocs and CSS styled them, XML was introduced as a mark-up language that would transport data.
 SAML (Security Assertion Markup Language) - was the early way to authenticate users.
 SAML is still used for SSO (Single Sign On) with the latest version (v2) of SAML.

-Note in the early stages of the Web all you needed was mark-up languages as documents were shipped from one user to another without Application Programming Interfaces (APIs).
+Note in the early stages of the Web all you needed was mark-up languages as documents were shipped from one user to another without application programming interfaces (APIs).

 With the introduction of backend databases that stored data, users could use HTTP requests with a SOAP (Simple Object Access Protocol) SAML and XML.
 SAML was an early form of federated authentication and with SSO enables enterprises to monitor and control who has access to the organisation's resources.